ngandetchuosi/Project-Paradigm/README.md

 ### Future Revisions

-* If time permits, I would love to build the website on replit.com using HTML, CSS and Javascript or WordPress
+* I would love to build the website on WordPress
 * Redesigning the rest of the pages on the website.
 * Adding doing more research on the font and color
 * Adding a Mobile Version